-In many states, breaking and entering is a felony.
+In many states in America, breaking and entering is a felony.
 That includes the burglary of not just homes, but vehicles, too.

 So it's not NBD to smash the window of a Honda and grab a laptop or car stereo that appears enticing (or, at least, expensive)—it could mean massive fines, probation, or even months or years of jail time.